Advocate: Regional Transit Funding

 Investing just a third of what most metro regions invest, we get what we pay for: not much.

-Even though Detroit is the 11th largest metro region in the nation:
+Even though Detroit is the 14th largest metro region in the nation:

-The Detroit region spends less on transit than 38 other regions, including Milwaukee, Columbus, St. Louis, Las Vegas, and Kansas City!
+The Detroit region spends less than any other metro region in the top 25, including Cleveland, Atlanta, St. Louis, Las Vegas, and Phoenix!

 The Regional Transit Authority analyzed the gaps and limits of southeast Michigan’s transit and developed a plan to provide much more of the transit our region needs.
 The Regional Transit Master Plan was approved in 2016 by the RTA Board, with support from all four counties and the City of Detroit: